E-Shiels/fantasy_football_lookup/Notes.md

-Bundler docs for making a gem- https://bundler.io/v1.12/guides/creating_gem.html The sandbox that I am supposed to use - https://learn.co/tracks/full-stack-web-development-v5/intro-to-ruby-development/command-line-applications/cli-applications-in-ruby
+Bundler docs for making a gem - https://bundler.io/v1.12/guides/creating_gem.html

+The sandbox that I am supposed to use - https://learn.co/tracks/full-stack-web-development-v5/intro-to-ruby-development/command-line-applications/cli-applications-in-ruby

 IDE setup - https://www.youtube.com/watch?time_continue=317&v=YZNXWWHUO-E

 Gem docs - https://guides.rubygems.org/what-is-a-gem/ - https://guides.rubygems.org/make-your-own-gem/

 Info on CLIs - https://github.com/learn-co-curriculum/cli-interfaces-readme#program-loop

 Student scraper lesson - https://learn.co/tracks/full-stack-web-development-v5/object-oriented-ruby/final-projects/student-scraper

 Scraping lesson - https://learn.co/tracks/full-stack-web-development-v5/object-oriented-ruby/scraping/scraping

 Ruby CLI lesson - https://learn.co/tracks/full-stack-web-development-v5/intro-to-ruby-development/command-line-applications/cli-applications-in-ruby

-Project Requirements:
+# Project Requirements: #
 Provide a CLI that provides access to data from a web page.
 It must go at least one-level deep.
 A "level" is where a user can make a choice and then get detailed information about their choice.
 Some examples are below:
 Movies opening soon - Enter your zip code and receive a list of movies and their details.
 Libraries near you - Enter your zip code and receive a list of libraries and their details.